revbayes/revbayes.github.io/tutorials/dating/index.md

 * [Relaxed Clocks & Time Trees]({{ base.url }}/tutorials/clocks/) written by Tracy Heath
 * [Divergence Time Calibration](https://github.com/revbayes/revbayes_tutorial/blob/master/tutorial_TeX/RB_DivergenceTime_Calibration_Tutorial/) written by Tracy Heath and Sebastian Höhna
-* [Combined-Evidence Analysis and the Fossilized Birth-Death Process for Stratigraphic Range Data]({{ base.url }}/tutorials/fbd/) written by Tracy Heath, April Wright and Walker Pett
+* {% page_ref fbd %} written by Tracy Heath, April Wright and Walker Pett

 In [exercises 1]({{ base.url }}/tutorials/dating/global) and [2]({{ base.url }}/tutorials/dating/relaxed) we'll use the molecular sequence data to infer the relationships among living species and transform the branch lengths assuming a strict or relaxed clock model.
 Since these analyses don't incorporate any information from the geological record, this approach can only be used to infer the *relative* age of speciation events.